Grooming Basics for a Healthy, Happy Dog

 After a thorough brushing, you'll want to wash your dog.
 (He can go two to three weeks between baths, unless he gets especially dirty.)
 Fill a basin with warm water (check the temperature using your elbow, which is more sensitive than your hand) and place him on a nonskid surface, talking gently and praising him.

 Slowly pour water over his feet, working your way up to his collar.
 Do not immerse his head yet; give him time to get used to the sensation.
 Use specially formulated dog soap ("people" soaps may be irritating), and lather his coat.

 Rinse twice to ensure the suds are out.
 Wash his head last.
 Dogs love a good toweling off.
 If he's patient, try using a blow dryer.

 Scissors can actually be very dangerous to use if a dog has matted fur.
 It is almost impossible to determine where the skin ends and the matte begins, and cutting them is a common cause of accidental lacerations.
 If your dog has matted fur, a trip to the groomer is strongly recommended.

 Dogs generally don't like having their paws handled, but it is necessary to make sure the fur between their toes and pads does not become matted—or infected.
 Here's how:

 Next, trim his nails.
-He won't enjoy this, but it is necessary to ensure his good health.
+To help him enjoy this more, provide praise and rewards; it is necessary to ensure his good health.
 Do the following every few weeks:

 During your pet's bath, wash the outside of his ears with water.
 Remove interior wax with an ear-cleaning solution.
 Warm the bottle in your palms first, and then squirt a dab into the ear canal.
 Gently massage the base of the ear.
 Remove dirt or wax with a dry cotton ball.